almostahexagon2/lri/vocabulary.md

 # All of the LRI vocab, in one place.

-LRI is highhly [aggultinative](https://en.wikipedia.org/wiki/Agglutinative_language), meaning that words are combined together to produce bigger words.
+LRI is highly [aggultinative](https://en.wikipedia.org/wiki/Agglutinative_language), meaning that words are combined together to produce bigger words.
 Even simple words like "lanu" should be thought as "lan+u".
 For more information on this see [the grammer section](grammer.md).

 ## Rules for new roots
 For a root to be added, it must meet several requirenments:

 1. Be hard, impractical or impossible to express with a compound or preexisting roots.
 For example, "shirt" can be "fjak-" or "fjakrzivis-".
 2. Be a someting that is commonly said by is speakers or useful to write down.
-While "Hypothermia" is hard to express, but not commonly said or needed to be written.
+While "hypothermia" is hard to express, but not commonly said or needed to be written.
 3. Do not make roots that should be 2 or more roots.
 If hypothermia was to be commonly said, a root for sickness should be created and be combined with "malheis-"
 4. When a root is added, it should not be hard to say or write.
-Examples of bad roots are "zunkunft" and "dostoprimeiczatelnost-".
+Examples of bad roots are "zunkunft" and "dostoprimiczatelnost-".
 The former was changed, while the second is a joke word, like toki pona's "kijetasantakalu".

 ## Structure
 Each word will have its own section, each section will have what the word will mean as a noun, verb, adjective, adverb, preposition, or used in a compound or interjection.
 Example sencences and common phrases will also be included. "@" means any vowel normaly one of the simple endings. "-lkdfsa" indicates "lkdfsa" at the end of a word or compound.